Metaswitch/clearwater-infrastructure/docs/Clearwater Infrastructure.md

 The basic process is as follows.

--   Before clearwater-infrastructure is installed, the node needs to have set up the configuration files in `/etc/clearwater`.
+-   Before clearwater-infrastructure is installed, the node needs to have set up the configuration files in `/etc/clearwater/`.
 These are created in different ways depending on the type of install: see the installation methods [page](http://clearwater.readthedocs.org/en/latest/Installation_Instructions/index.html) for more details.
--   If the node is an All-In-One node, then it should install the clearwater-auto-config-aws/generic/docker package before installing clearwater-infrastructure.
+-   If the node is an All-In-One node, then it should install the `clearwater-auto-config-<aws|generic|docker>` package before installing clearwater-infrastructure.
 This will set up the configuration automatically (more details [here](https://github.com/Metaswitch/clearwater-infrastructure/blob/master/docs/Clearwater%20Auto%20Config.md))
 -   The clearwater-infrastructure install creates the file